DanielMichael82/walk_locally-MS2/README.md

         - Home
         - Locations
         - Contact

-    - On right side there are social media icon links.
+## Footer

+The footer displays social media site links for:

 - Facebook
 - Instagram
 - Snapchat
 - Twitter

-## Footer

--

 ## Home

-### Image Carousel
+### Animated Hero Image

-The bootstrap image carousel is placed under the navigation bar, which cycles through walking styled images.
+On the home screen you will be greeted by and animated image with a large title in the middle.

 ### Featured Cards

--
+Consisting of 3 bootstrap image cards showing what the site offers the user.

 ## Location

-Location offers the user to select the area in which they wish to walk, This area will include a Google Maps API showing the local area with markers for localised walks.
+Locations offers the user to select their marker in the area in which they wish to walk, using Google Maps API showing the location, as you click on the maker an info window appears with information of the location, walk and an image of the site selected.
+Click on the X in the top right-hand corner of the info window to close.

 ## Contact